DoxaNurse/LITA_Capstone-Projects/README.md

 ![Screenshot (67)](https://github.com/user-attachments/assets/3ac99cc1-bea5-47c5-bec9-5a660d04e472)

-## SQL Queries-Data Aggregation and Summarization
+## SQL queries-Data Aggregation and Summarization

 This section contains SQL queries used for summarizing and analyzing the Customer Segmentation data.
 ```SQL